scrutinizer-ci/chef-container-prototype/README.md

 You should now see a first build of your container being triggered on Scrutinizer.

-## Building Box Locally
+## Building Container Locally

-During development, you typically iterate on your box locally before committing your changes and triggering a build on Scrutinizer.
-If you installed vagrant, just run
+During development, you typically iterate on your recipes locally before committing your changes and triggering a build on Scrutinizer.
+If you installed vagrant, you can just run

 ```
 vagrant up
 ```

-This will fetch the base box and run your chef recipes.
+This will fetch the base image and run your chef recipes.
 If your box is already running, you can instead run

 ```
 vagrant provision